josephburgess/pico/README.md

-# Raspberry Pi Pico Experiments
+# Raspberry Pi Pico experiments

 A collection of small projects and experiments for the Raspberry Pi Pico using the Pico SDK in C.